anuragg-p/shri-lalitasahasranama/prompt.md

 ```
 ## TASK

-**Please analyze the Sanskrit name below and provide a complete ROOT BREAKDOWN analysis.**
+**Please analyze the Sanskrit name below from the Lalita Sahasranama and provide a complete ROOT BREAKDOWN analysis.**

 Break down the name into its constituent parts, identify all grammatical elements (sandhi, components, roots), and provide both literal and contextual meanings.
 Follow all the rules and requirements listed below.